Get the Free 6-Step Plan →

 If you don’t have a dimmer, I’ve used light covers like these to soften harsh fluorescent lighting.
 It’s a tiny shift, but the room instantly feels calmer.

-2. I get our morning experience ready.
+2. I get the morning experience ready.

 Then I pull up our student-created morning meeting slide: